 For an illustration of United business availability, view the image below.
 As you can see, there is a direct business flight operated by United available for 75k.
 This is relatively uncommon to find.
-What is more common is the partner business class flight operated by a Star Alliance partner, which in this case is Lufthansa at a cost of 82.5k miles plus $37.10.
+What is more common is the partner business class flight operated by a Star Alliance partner, which in this case is Lufthansa at the cost of 82.5k miles plus $37.10.

 Booking Flights On United’s Star Alliance Partners

-Booking a flight to Europe via United’s Star Alliance partners when there is no direct United flights and then taking a flight from Europe to Tel Aviv is a popular option especially for those with flexibility and who don’t mind a stopover.
+Booking a flight to Europe via United’s Star Alliance partners when there are no direct United flights and then taking a flight from Europe to Tel Aviv is a popular option, especially for those with flexibility who don’t mind a stopover.
 Some of the most popular of United’s Star Alliance partners that Jewish travelers utilize are LOT Polish Airlines, Turkish Airlines, Austrian Airlines, Swiss Airlines, and Lufthansa.
 These can be booked via the United.com booking tool and selecting “book with miles.”
 The fact that United does not tack fuel surcharges is a notable positive, as many other mileage programs do.